 In addition, declines in global economic and financial conditions have harmed our business in the past, and future global downturns could materially and adversely affect our business.
-The Covid-19 pandemic and the effects of governmental initiatives to control the pandemic have adversely affected, and may continue to adversely affect, the economies and financial markets of many countries.
-Although the magnitude of any potential future impact of the Covid-19 pandemic or the occurrence of other epidemics or pandemics, and the imposition of related public health measures and travel and business restrictions may materially and adversely impact our business, financial condition, operating results and cash flows.
-In addition, we have experienced, and will continue to experience, disruptions to our business operations resulting from quarantines, self-isolations, or other movement and restrictions on the ability of our employees to perform their jobs that may impact our ability to meet customer commitments.
-As previously disclosed, the Chinese government, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, mandated a lockdown of our Shanghai factory beginning in March 2022.
-The Shanghai facility reopened during the second quarter and returned to normal operating levels in late June 2022.
-Additionally, other national, regional, and local governments have implemented, and may continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants, or the re-emergence or Covid-19 in jurisdictions in which we, our customers, and our suppliers operate, and such restrictions may materially and adversely impact our operations and suppliers.
-We also remain subject to industry-wide supply constraints and inflationary price pressures, which have resulted in long lead times, rising prices and supply chain disruptions, and we expect these industry constraints and external pressures to persist throughout 2022.
+New variants or the potential re-emergence of the Covid-19 pandemic or the occurrence of other epidemics or pandemics, and the imposition of related public health measures and travel and business restrictions, may materially and adversely impact our business, financial condition, operating results and cash flows.
+For example, as part of a broad effort to mitigate a rising number of Covid-19 cases in Shanghai, the Chinese government mandated a lockdown of our Shanghai factory from March 2022 to June 2022.
+Other national, regional, and local governments have implemented, and may implement in the future, public health measures in jurisdictions in which we, our customers and our suppliers operate, and such restrictions may materially and adversely impact our operations and the operations of our customers and suppliers.
+We also remain subject to industry-wide supply constraints and inflationary price pressures, which have resulted in long lead times, rising prices and supply chain disruptions.